The Early Years Department is structured as follows

 Staff-to-Child Ratios: To guide the learning of EYFS children, KIS ensures that in Reception and Foundation 1 we provide at least one member of staff for every eight children, and in Foundation 2 we provide one member of staff for every twelve children.

-At the beginning of every term Curriculum Meetings are held for the parents of Early Years and Primary children and these provide an excellent opportunity to stay informed about teaching and learning plans and issues for the term ahead.
+At the beginning of every term Curriculum Meetings are held for the parents of Early Years and Primary children and these provide an excellent opportunity to stay informed about teaching and learning plans for the term ahead.